marshfellow42/Markdown-Blog-Website/_posts/2024-05-11-how-to-create-a-static-website-only-using-markdown.md

 ---
 layout: post
-title: "How to create a static website only using Markdown"
+title: How to create a static website only using Markdown
 categories: how-to
 permalink: /how-to-create-a-static-website-only-using-markdown/
 ---